-My practice supports first responders and the mental health challenges you face.
-My focus is trauma-informed therapy using proven treatments – Trauma informed Cognitive Behavioural Therapy (CBT), integrated mindfulness practice, and EMDR – Eye Movement Desensitization Reprocessing therapy.
+Our practice supports first responders and the mental health challenges you face.
+Our focus is trauma-informed therapy using proven treatments – Trauma informed Cognitive Behavioural Therapy (CBT), integrated mindfulness practice, and EMDR – Eye Movement Desensitization Reprocessing therapy.
 A mental wellness focus includes learning skills and trauma-informed information.
 Gaining insight into the effects of your profession on your body and physiological, emotional, and psychological systems is part of the healing.

 Personal and Professional Experience: